hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: onClipboardChanged()

-   Called when clipboard or `Linux mouse selection`_ changes.
+   Called when clipboard or `Linux mouse selection`_ changes and is not set by CopyQ, is not marked as hidden nor secret (see the other callbacks).

    Default implementation is: